Warwickshire Wildlife Trust takes part in National Hedgehog Monitoring Programme

 Gillian Day

-Moreover, Katie has been working with the Trust’s Action for Nature Organiser in Leamington, organise camera deployment and collection schedules with residents and volunteers, analyse the footage, and upload to Mammal Web.
+Katie has been working with the Trust’s Action for Nature Organiser in Leamington to oversee camera deployment and collection schedules with residents and volunteers, analyse the footage, and upload results to Mammal Web.

 She is hoping to see lots of hedgehogs in the footage alongside other wildlife like badgers, foxes, deer, and different variety of birds.
 As a result, Katie hopes when people see this activity in their own gardens, they will be more motivated to make their spaces more wildlife-friendly and create hedgehog highways with their neighbours.